 The diffuser plate can then be used to view the interference fringes created by Fresnel reflections from the front and back surfaces of the optical flat (as shown in the images to the right).
 If the beam is collimated, the resulting fringe pattern will be parallel to the ruled reference line.
 In addition to the degree of collimation, the fringes will also be sensitive to spherical aberration, coma, and astigmatism.

 When using these collimators as a free-space coupler, precise alignment is needed for good coupling efficiency.
 In general, six movement degrees of freedom are recommended, such as pairing a kinematic mount with an XYZ translation stage.
-For example, the 40 mm collimators can be mounted with a KM100T, KC1-T (KC1-T/M), or KS1T kinematic mount and an MT3 (MT3/M) translation stage.
-The 80 mm collimators can be mounted using the KM200T, KC2-T (KC2-T/M), or KS2T kinematic mounts with an MT3 (MT3/M) Translation Stage.
+For example, the 20 mm or 40 mm collimators can be mounted with a KM100T, KC1-T (KC1-T/M), or KS1T kinematic mount and an MT3 (MT3/M) translation stage.
+The 80 mm collimators can be mounted using the KM200T, KC2-T (KC2-T/M), or KS2T kinematic mounts with an MT3 (MT3/M) translation stage.
 The beam can be focused anywhere between the maximum waist distance (see the Divergence tab for details) and the closest focusing distance, enabling easy optimization of coupling efficiency.
 AR-coated single mode or polarization-maintaining patch cables can be used to further increase coupling efficiency and beam quality; these cables feature an AR coating on one connector end that improves return loss at the fiber-to-free-space interface when coupling.

 Click to Enlarge